jerseycheese/BootHillGM/Docs/UserStories.md

 ### UI/UX Improvements
-- [ ] As a player, I want to start with 4-5 genre-appropriate, inexpensive (non-combat) items, so that I have a realistic and thematic starting inventory.
-  **Test Plan:**
-  - Verify that each new character starts with 4-5 items
-  - Check that the items are appropriate for the Western genre
-  - Ensure the items are non-combat and relatively inexpensive
-  - Confirm that the items are displayed correctly in the character's inventory **Status:** Not yet implemented.

 - [ ] As a developer, I want to add identifying IDs/classes to page markup, including specific classes for Boot Hill rules tables and dice roll results.
   **Test Plan:**